BecoBowl Large Dog Bowl, Natural

 Toxicity level: Medium

 Macadamia and many other types of nuts are high in phosphorous and may cause bladder stones or urinary problems.
 Macadamia nuts also contain an unknown toxin that has been shown to cause neurological problems.
+Pecan nuts contain juglone, a compound that can cause digestive issues.
 A 20 pound dog could be affected by as little as 10 nuts.
 As a general rule, avoid giving your pet any type of nut.

 Toxicity level: Medium